Connect with us

 State, local cooperation on Jackson water crisis is the tumultuous yet vital road forward

-It would at least citizens a little reassurance to think their elected leaders were working together to solve the crisis.
+It would at least provide citizens a little reassurance to think their elected leaders were working together to solve the crisis.
 For the most part — but not always — city and state leaders have conveyed in recent days that they were.

 When Gov. Tate Reeves announced in late August a state of emergency because of the failure of the Jackson water system, he tried to establish a sense of collaboration and of common goal shared by both the primarily African American Democratic leadership of the city and the primarily white Republican leadership of the state.